 Mami Kataoka has been the Chief Curator at the Mori Art Museum (MAM) in Tokyo since 2003 and she is a professor at Kyoto University of Art and Design Graduate School.
 Ms Kataoka was co-artistic director of the 9th Gwangju Biennale, 2012, and has worked on numerous other international projects.

-The 21st Biennale of Sydney is currently planned for March 2018, but dates are still unconfirmed, and subject to change.
+The 21st Biennale of Sydney is currently planned for March 2018.